dantechguy/safelinks_skipper/README.md

 5. Select downloaded folder
 6. Copy the extension's ID from the box that's just been added to the extensions page.
 It'll be a random string of characters like: `dcfnmfabnpkeiefelfmhgjmekdjdfhil`.
 7. Go to the downloaded folder again, and inside `url_redirect/rule.json` replace the `PASTE EXTENSION ID HERE` with the ID you copied (keeping the quotation marks)
-8. Go back to the extensions page, reload the extension (click the reload icon inside its box), and you're ready to go!
+8. Go back to the extensions page and reload the extension (click the reload icon inside its box)
+9. If you have the Outlook web client open, reload that page.
+10. You're good to go!